 What Does Professional Mosquito Control Look Like?

-Since mosquitoes rarely travel more than 300 yards in their lifetime, treating your property can have a wide-reaching effect on the mosquito populations in your yard and the surrounding neighborhood.
-A professional pest control technician knows the exact areas that mosquitoes breed and will target those areas with just the right amount of EPA approved insecticides and larvicides to kill present mosquitoes and stop others from hatching.
-This kind of targeted treatment beats DIY methods every time!
+Since mosquitoes rarely travel more than 300 yards in their lifetime, treating your property can have a wide-reaching effect on the mosquito populations in your surrounding neighborhood.
+Our pest control experts know the exact areas that mosquitoes breed and will target those areas with just the right amount of EPA approved insecticides and larvicides to kill off present mosquitoes and stop others from hatching.
+Using this proven mosquito control process beats DIY methods every time!

-Mosquito prevention is a must, if you have questions or you would like to schedule service, reach out to Adams Pest Control.
+For a mosquito-free yard, mosquito prevention is a must.
+If you have questions or you would like to schedule service, reach out to Adams Exterminating!